Weakly tracially approximately representable actions: Introduction

 \subsection{Acknowledgments}

+Some parts of this work were carried out from May 2021 to June 2022 during the time that the author was a postdoctoral fellow at the Czech Academy of Sciences.
+The author was funded by Czech Science Foundation GJ20-17488Y and RVO: 67985840.
+He is thankful to that institution for its hospitality, with special thanks to Andrey Krutov, Beata Kubiś, Wiesław Kubiś, Filip Rydlo, and Karen Strung.
+Also, the author worked on some of this research while visiting the Fields Institute from July 2023 to December 2023.
+He appreciates their hospitality and wants to give special thanks to Bryan Eelhart, Miriam Schoeman, and Kirsten Vanstone.

 The author would like to thank N. Christopher Phillips for a number of productive discussions.
-Lemma~\ref{L_0X12_ForCutdown}, Lemma~\ref{L_0X12_ModPasn}, and Lemma~\ref{L_0X19_Norm_fa_x_fa} were suggested by him, and are used here with his permission.
+Lemma~\ref{L_0X12_ModPasn} and Lemma~\ref{L_0X19_Norm_fa_x_fa} were suggested by him, and are used here with his permission.
 The author is also grateful to Bhishan Jacelon for a careful reading of a preliminary version of this paper, and in particular finding a number of misprints.
+Finally, the author sincerely thanks the referee for their a careful reading of the manuscript and for offering valuable comments that lead to Example \ref{Exam2}.